fg-inet/socket-intents/README.md

 * __Sample Policy__: Always use a single default interface.
 See policies/policy_sample.c
 * __MPTCP__: Always enable MPTCP for every socket.
 Bind to lower latency interface so the first subflow will be established there.
 See policies/mptcp_simple.c
-* __Threshold Policy__: This Informed Access Network Selection policy first judges whether a new resource load is latency-dominated or capacity-dominated.
+* __Threshold Policy__: This Informed Access Network Selection Policy first judges whether a new resource load is latency-dominated or capacity-dominated.
 If it is latency-dominated, it chooses the interface (i.e., the network) with the lowest latency.
 If it is capacity-dominated, it compares the predicted completion times (latency + capacity part) of all interfaces and chooses the lowest completion time.
 See policies/threshold_policy.c
+* __Optimist and Pessimist Policy__: This Informed Access Network Selection Policy is intended to improve the performance of HTTP Adaptive Streaming (HAS).
+It loads video segments over the network with the higher available capacity while taking different capacity estimates into account, e.g., capacity observed in the last 1 second, 10 seconds, 1 minute, or 10 minutes.
+Both policies are implemented in the same module, policies/policy_video.c.
+Selecting between the Optimist and the Pessimist Policy depends on a configuration variable, see policies/optimist_policy.conf and policies/pessimist_policy.conf.
+* __Selective MPTCP Policy__: This Informed Access Network Selection Policy enables MPTCP only for transfers with category BULK and only if sufficient capacity is available.
+Otherwise, for BULK transfers, it uses the single network with the highest capacity, and for QUERY transfers, it uses the single network with the shortest latency.

 Adding a new application